Recovering unitary calculus from calculus with reality: Recovering polynomial functors

-One direction of $(2)$ is given in Lemma \ref{lem: poly and change of universe R to U}.
+One direction of $(2)$ is given in Corollary \ref{cor: poly and change of universe R to U}.
 In the other direction, let $\IRU F$ be $n$--polynomial.
-By Lemma \ref{lem: poly and change of universe U to R}, $\IUR \IRU F$ is $n$--polynomial and the result follows again by the equivalence of categories given by the change of universe functors. \end{proof}
+By Corollary \ref{cor: poly and change of universe U to R}, $\IUR \IRU F$ is $n$--polynomial and the result follows again by the equivalence of categories given by the change of universe functors. \end{proof}